kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 6 and 7.md

 if context switch right after the while loop finished, then it doesnt get to `--` on the semaphore

-5. Illustrate how a binary semaphore can be used to implement mutual exclusion among n processes. dont have to ensure mutual exclusion, so just have a semaphore initialized to being 1, and then one process graps the lock, the other then wait until signal, and one will then grap it again and so on...
+5. Illustrate how a binary semaphore can be used to implement mutual exclusion among n processes. dont have to ensure bounded waiting, so just have a semaphore initialized to being 1, and then one process graps the lock, the other then wait until signal, and one will then grap it again and so on...

 6. Race conditions are possible in many computer systems.
 Consider a banking system that maintains an account balance with two functions: deposit(amount) and withdraw(amount).
 These two functions are passed the amount that is to be deposited or withdrawn from the bank account balance.
 Assume that a husband and wife share a bank account.
 Concurrently, the husband calls the withdraw() function, and the wife calls deposit().
 Describe how a race condition is possible and what might be done to prevent the race condition from occurring.
 Aquire a lock before updating the shared bank account balance.
+Could also use lockfree implementation with just CAS like the increment function for atomic operations.

 7. The pseudocode below illustrates the basic push() and pop() operations of an array-based stack.
 Assuming that this algorithm could be used in a concurrent environment, answer the following questions: